Blood pressure (mate pēhanga toto)

 Key points about blood pressure (mate pēhanga toto)

 - If your blood pressure is high, your heart works harder with every heartbeat.
 Constant high blood pressure puts extra strain on your heart and blood vessels.
-This puts you at higher risk of a heart attack, heart failure, stroke, kidney failure and other health issues.
+This increases your risk of heart attack, heart failure, stroke, kidney failure and other health issues.

-- If your blood pressure is low, it's not usually a problem, but for some people low blood pressure is a sign of an underlying problem.
+- If your blood pressure is low, it's not usually a problem, but for some people low blood pressure may cause dizziness or is a sign of an underlying problem.

 Blood pressure is measured in millimetres of mercury (which is written as mmHg).
-Blood pressure readings are a combination of two measurements:
+Blood pressure readings are a combination of 2 measurements:

-- systolic – the highest pressure against your arteries as your heart pumps.
-The normal systolic pressure is usually between 110–130 mmHg.
+- Systolic – the highest pressure against your arteries as your heart pumps.
+The normal systolic pressure is usually between 110 and 130 mmHg.

-- diastolic – the pressure against your arteries as your heart relaxes and fills with blood.
-The normal diastolic pressure is usually between 70–80 mmHg.
+- Diastolic – the pressure against your arteries as your heart relaxes and fills with blood.
+The normal diastolic pressure is usually between 70 and 80 mmHg.

-It is important that every adult have your blood pressure checked regularly.
-The age you are advised to start having heart and diabetes checks depends on your age, ethnicity and other risk factors.
+As an adult it's important to have your blood pressure checked regularly.
+The age at which you should start having heart and diabetes checks depends on your ethnicity and other risk factors.

 Risk factors | Age to start having heart (and diabetes) checks | |